home | about us

 Before we move on to the NT, I want you to know a little bit about the time that passed between the Old and New Testaments.
 There were about 400 years that went by for which the Bible is silent.
 There are writings from that period, but they have never been included in our Scriptures.

-The Catholic church includes these books, called the Apocrypha.
+The Catholic Church includes these books, called the Apocrypha.
 They are reliable history, and interesting to read, but they are not considered either OT or NT books.

 Then, after about 400 years, the events of the New Testament started to unfold, beginning of course with the birth of Jesus.